The relevance of symbolic logic to other subjects

 (3) Symbolic logic is useful for simplifying complicated circuits.
 The techniques of symbolic logic are used to prove how two circuits which seem to be quite different will nevertheless yield the same output if both are given the same input.
 These techniques can be used to redesign a given circuit to make it work the same way but with fewer components or with less expensive components.

 (4) Symbolic logic is useful for analyzing the theoretical limits of ideal digital computers.
 Symbolic logic techniques can be used to establish what functions a computer can and cannot compute (in principle, that is, with no limits on the size of memory or the amount of time available).
-The techniques can be used to establish limitations of speed for certain kinds of calculations, and to establish whether a computer program will in principle correctly do what its programmer intends to have designed it to do.
+The techniques can be used also to establish limitations of speed for certain kinds of calculations, and to establish whether a computer program will in principle correctly do what its programmer intends to have designed it to do.

 (5) Symbolic logic techniques are used in automated reasoning programs.